Running examples

 Introspective queries

-Clients can query the GraphQL endpoint for information about its own schema. by making an introspective query.
+Clients can query the GraphQL endpoint for information about its own schema. by making an introspective queryarrow-up-right.

 It is through an introspection query that the GraphiQL Query Explorer gets all of its knowledge about our GraphQL schema to do autocompletion and provide its interactive Docs tab.